-Sonic staff continue to travel to Goma at regular intervals to assist the hospital in providing services in one of the world's most disadvantaged areas.
-Sonic and its staff can well be proud of the support that we have provided to this worthwhile cause which has helped to establish this hospital as one for the most well regarded within the Democratic Republic of the Congo.
-More information about our involvement with the Heal Africa Hospital can be found on our website at: www.sonichealthcare.com/ about-us/heal-africa-project-reports.aspx.
+Sonic staff continue to travel to DRC, Ethiopia and South Sudan at regular intervals to assist the hospitals in providing services in some of the world's most disadvantaged areas.
+Sonic and its staff can be extremely proud of the support that we have provided through this worthwhile program which has helped to establish the HEAL Africa Hospital as one of the most well regarded within the DRC and for the support provided to the other Catalyst Program projects.
+More information about our Catalyst Program and our involvement with the Heal Africa Hospital can be found on our website at: